 STEM kits let kids explore electronics, robotics, programming.
 Arduino, SparkFun, and other companies make small, programmable computers that can hook up to sensors, motors, lights, speakers, and other gadgets.
 Online classes are convenient and affordable ways to explore a variety of STEM subjects.
 Clubs and competitions can build teamwork and STEM skills.
-Books are great resources.
+Books are also great resources.

 Some online and in-person classes combine multiple STEM fields, such as computer science, programming, and math.
 Multi-discipline, project-based courses can make learning fun.
-Live, instructor-led courses like those from CodeWizardsHQ give kids personal attention that can keep them in sync with their peers.
+Live, instructor-led coding courses like those from CodeWizardsHQ give kids personal attention that can keep them in sync with their peers.

 Examples of STEM careers